 Any surgical procedure carries risks.
 The risks associated with angioplasty and stents include:

 - breathing problems

 - kidney damage

-- rupture of the artery
+- rupture of your artery

-- take any medications your doctor prescribes for you
+- Take any medications your doctor prescribes for you.

 Most angioplasties with stent placements require an overnight visit to ensure there are no problems, but some people are allowed to go home the same day.

-The incision site will be sore and possibly bruised for a few days following the procedure, and your movement will be limited.
+Your incision site will be sore and possibly bruised for a few days following the procedure, and your movement will be limited.
 However, short walks on flat surfaces are acceptable and encouraged.
 Avoid going up and down stairs or walking long distances in the first two to three days after your procedure.